-Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress from their starting points and achieve the highest attainment they can across all subject areas.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who might be high attainers.